segrax/opa-php-examples/readme.md

 A [Postman](https://www.getpostman.com/) collection is included inside slim4-api, import it and test both endpoints.

-This is the policy for the included example endpoint,
+This is the policy for the included example endpoint.
 ```
 package slim.api